-Robins FC registration/membership form - request from team manager.
+Robins FC membership form - can be requested from the age appropriate team manager or Club Secretary.
 NB every player must complete one of these each season to indicate your intention to play for Robins for the coming season.

 The players are children

 It's not the Champions League, it's children enjoying a game of football

 It's their game, not yours!

 Let them play!